AuDigitalHealth/lingo/docs/design/non-functional-requirements.md

 ## Security

-Only AMT team members can author content.
-The Managed Service IMS is used to implement this, by Lingo looking for and requiring the same authorisation in the user's token as required by the Managed Service to author content in the Australian projects in the Managed Service.
+Only NRC team members can author content.
+The Managed Service IMS is used to implement this, by Lingo looking for and requiring the same authorisation in the user's token as required by the Managed Service to author content in the NRC's projects in the Managed Service.

 ## Scalability